What Is law related education (LRE)?

 High School Mock Trial Competitions:

-- March 8 and 9, 2019 - State Competition (Columbia) ** Volunteers do not have to volunteer both dates to help.
+- March 10-12, 2022 - State Competition (Virtual) ** Volunteers do not have to volunteer both dates to help.

 Scoring Judges - Judge students using scoring criteria and case materials provided by the LRE Division.
 Judges can volunteer for half or whole day.